Warren Hall: History

 The hall was named for E. Guy Warren, a Hayward trucking businessman who helped convince the state of California to open its campus in Hayward.

 The building held administration offices and classrooms for 40 years.
 The president's office was on the top floor and had extensive views.

 Demolition

 Warren Hall was rated the least earthquake-safe building in the California State University (CSU) system by the CSU Seismic Review Board.
-It was built 2000 feet from the Hayward Fault.
+It was built 2000 feet (600 meters) from the Hayward Fault.
 In January 2013, the CSU Board of Trustees authorized $50 million to demolish the building and replace it with a new structure.
 Warren Hall was demolished by implosion on August 17, 2013.
 At the time, construction for a new 67,000 square foot-building was expected to begin in November 2013, with doors expected to open in May 2015.
 Today the now-demolished Warren Hall has become a parking lot, and there are no current plans to build a new building on it.